thomasabishop/eolas/zk/DynamoDB_data_structure.md

 Although the data is stored as a table, one of the attributes is a primary key and the rest of the attributes are effectively the "value" associated with it.

-Because DynamoDB is schemaless, neither the attributes or their data types need to be defined beforehand and each item can have its own distinct attributes.
+Because DynamoDB is schemaless, other than the primary key, neither the attributes or their data types need to be defined beforehand and each item can have its own distinct attributes.

 Each item in the table is uniquely identifiable by its primary key.